jchristn/DatabaseWrapper/README.md

 - Programmatic table creation and removal (drop)
 - Built-in sanitization

-## New in v1.4.5
+## New in v1.4.6

-- XML documentation
+- Fix bug with describing a table returning redundant rows

 ## A Note on Sanitization